KorAP/RKorAPClient/Readme.md

 ## Description

-Simple R package to access the [web service API](https://github.com/KorAP/Kustvakt/wiki) of the [KorAP Corpus Analysis Platform](https://korap.ids-mannheim.de/) developed at the [IDS Mannheim](http://ids-mannheim.de/)
+Simple R package to access the [web service API](https://github.com/KorAP/Kustvakt/wiki) of the [KorAP Corpus Analysis Platform](https://korap.ids-mannheim.de/) developed at the [IDS Mannheim](http://www.ids-mannheim.de/)

 **This package is in its early stages and not stable yet!
 In particular, please expect that, at this early stage, objects, functions, parameters as well as their names or identifiers will still change continuously without any notification.
 Use it on your own risk!**

 ## Getting started

-At this point there is no binary package on CRAN yet, so you have to install the development version from our [Gerrit server](https://korap.ids-mannheim.de/gerrit/) using the devtool package:
+At this point there is no binary package on CRAN yet, so you have to install the development version from our [Gerrit server](https://korap.ids-mannheim.de/gerrit/) using the devtools package:

 ```R
 # install.packages("devtools")